Kin Vet Community Holdings Ltd

 • Right to lodge a complaint

 You have the right to lodge a complaint with the relevant supervisory authority, if you are concerned about the way in which we are handling your Personal Data.
-The supervisory authority in the UK is the Information Commissioner’s Office who can be contacted online at:
+The supervisory authority in the UK is the Information Commissioner’s Office who can be contacted online at: Contact us | ICO or by telephone on 0303 123 1113.

 How to exercise your rights